 Super easy Cornish hens that are guaranteed to impress your dinner guests!

 Not many of us are likely to prepare a whole hog for a Wednesday night dinner.
 But Cornish hens are a great way to capture the excitement of a celebration with a much more manageable amount of food.
-This recipe combines the fresh kick of black pepper with savory garlic salt to create a memorable meal.

 These are great for date night or a special dinner for two as well.
 Impress your special someone with a hen of their own!